freenas/freenas-docs/userguide/tasks.rst

 task.
 There are options to :guilabel:`Delete`, :guilabel:`Edit`, or immediately start that replication.

-When multiple replications have the same schedule, they will run serially, one after another.
+Replications run in parallel as long as they do not conflict with each other.
 Completion time depends on the number and size of snapshots and the bandwidth available between the source and destination computers.

 The first time a replication runs, it must duplicate data structures from the source to the destination computer.
 This can take much longer to complete than subsequent replications, which only send differences in data.

-.. warning:: Snapshots record incremental changes in data.
-If the receiving system does not have at least one snapshot that can be used as a basis for the incremental changes in the snapshots from the sending system, there is no way to identify only the data that has changed.
-In this situation, the snapshots in the receiving system target dataset are removed so a complete initial copy of the new replicated data can be created.

 .. _Limiting Replication Times: